Presenting: Jordan B. Peterson vs Nietzsche.

 “Aye, for the game of creating, my brethren, there is needed a holy Yea unto life: its own will, willeth now the spirit; his own world winneth the world’s outcast.” — Nietzsche

 The emptiness of the wilderness now becomes the very prerequisite for the free creation of meaning by the sovereign individual.
-A sentiment echoed by repeatedly by Albert Camus and symbolized by Exupéry in the sublime existentialist story about a little boy with blond hair, who has come down to earth from a small asteroid.
+A sentiment echoed repeatedly by Albert Camus and symbolized by Exupéry in the existentialist story about a little boy with blond hair, who has come down to earth from a small asteroid.

 “What makes the desert beautiful, said the little prince, is that it somewhere hides a well” — Exupéry, The Little Prince